psycopg/psycopg2/doc/src/faq.rst

         psycopg2.extensions.register_type(DEC2FLOAT)

     See :ref:`type-casting-from-sql-to-python` to read the relevant
     documentation.
-If you find `!psycopg2.extensions.DECIMAL` not avalable, use `!psycopg2._psycopg.DECIMAL` instead.
+If you find `!psycopg2.extensions.DECIMAL` not available, use `!psycopg2._psycopg.DECIMAL` instead.